ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ## The two types of ViewComponents we write

-We build our views using ViewComponents that generally fall into two categories: general-purpose and app-specific.
+We build our views using ViewComponents that tend to fall into two categories: general-purpose and app-specific.

 ### General-purpose ViewComponents